ravro-ir/ravro_dcrpt/README.md

-# ravro_dcrpt - Decrypt secret report files of ravro
+# ravro_dcrpt - Decrypt report files of ravro to pdf

 (Written in Go because, you know, "write once, run anywhere.")